Facial Trauma, Broken Jaws and Dental Injuries From Road Accidents

 For many people who have viewed the aftermath of a high-speed beltway collision or even an urban fender-bender, the physical damage to the vehicles is usually all that one sees while passing the crash scene; quite often, the victims and their injuries go unnoticed as part of the larger picture.
 But the fact of the matter is, property damage is usually the easiest to remedy; the human toll is quite a different story.

 The types of car accidents resulting from negligence, thoughtlessness or inattention range from minor rear-ending accidents to T-bone collisions at intersections, side-swipe collisions at entrance ramps and head-on wrecks along two-lane roads.
-As Baltimore personal injury lawyers, the legal team at the law offices of Lebowitz & Mzhen, LLC, are more than aware of the possible bodily injuries that can result from the more severe crashes that happen on roadways in and around areas such as Rockville, Gaithersburg, Bowie and the District.
+As Baltimore personal injury lawyers, the legal team at the law offices of Lebowitz & Mzhen Personal Injury Lawyers, are more than aware of the possible bodily injuries that can result from the more severe crashes that happen on roadways in and around areas such as Rockville, Gaithersburg, Bowie and the District.

 With this knowledge, including that of the pain and discomfort of medical treatments and long-term recovery needed to get past a serious physical injury, our lawyers are well equipped to represent those victims of negligent automobile and commercial trucking collisions.
 Quite frequently, following severe car, truck or motorcycle crashes, personal injury attorneys will see people who have sustained broken legs or arms, compressed vertebrae, internal injuries and closed-head trauma.

 But some of the worst injuries, at least from an outward appearance standpoint, are those suffered in the area of the face.
 Sadly, while some bad scars on the rest of a person’s body may never quite go away, facial scars and disfigurement are always very obvious to the victim of a serious traffic accident, as well as his or her friends and family.